Get in Touch

 There are a number of strategies parents can employ to protect their children.
 The best course parents can take is to think and act as both an individual and a community member.

 Children spend most of their time at home or in school, so the first step to combatting the risks of air pollution is to become better informed about the air you and your children are breathing.
 Identify sources of pollution in your own home and your own environment.
 The more you understand about where air pollution is coming from, as well as its potential effects in both the short and the long term, the better equipped you are to address the root cause of the problem.
-A good air quality monitor can help pinpoint exact sources of pollution and track it in real time.
+A good indoor air quality monitor can help pinpoint exact sources of pollution and track it in real time.

 Building a Healthier Community